-If you do discuss problems with others, you should not reveal specific details of a solution, nor should you show your written solution to anyone else.
-The only exception to this rule is work you've done with a lab partner while in lab.
+It's ok to discuss approaches at a high level with others.
+However, you should not reveal specific details of a solution, nor should you show your written solution to anyone else.
+The only exception to this rule is work you've done with a lab teammate while in lab.
 In this case, note (in your homework submission poll) who you've worked with and what parts were solved during lab.